-But even more so, they were strongly attracted by the personal freedom that Australia offered – something highly prized by the Wends.
-The letters sent back home described how good farming land was readily attainable, and how they could easily become landowners.
+But even more so, they were strongly attracted by Australia’s personal freedom – something highly prized by the Wends.
+The letters sent back home described how good farming land was readily attainable and how they could easily become landowners.

-The original group of Jenkes made their way to the Ebenezer district, near Stockwell, where a large number of Wends had already settled in the Barossa
+The original group of Jenkes made their way to the Ebenezer district, near Stockwell, where many Wends had already settled in the Barossa.

 Then in 1858, Johann (II) entered into an agreement to buy 152 acres of land in the area then known as St Kitts for £319.
 This property remained in the Jenke name for ninety-seven years, where five generations lived.